Graduate Programs

 • Writing Sample

 • Your ability to write well is an important factor in your success in a graduate program.
 Please submit a writing sample that demonstrates your writing abilities.
 This should be an academic or professional writing sample written within the last three years.
 This can be a paper you submitted for a class, a report you wrote at work, etc. The writing sample should be 4 pages of text at minimum.
 Alternatively, you may write an essay on a criminal justice topic of your choice.
-Ideally, this should be academic in nature and contain sources to support your points (4 pages minimum).
+Ideally, this should be academic and contain sources to support your points (4 pages minimum).

 Criminal Justice Certificate curriculum overview: